All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 What "Stacking" Actually Means in a Medical Context

 The term "stacking" originates from performance and wellness communities and refers to using multiple compounds concurrently to achieve outcomes that no single compound delivers alone.
-In a clinical context, this concept is not new.
+In a clinical context, this concept isn't new.
 Physicians routinely prescribe combination therapies: an antihypertensive with a statin, metformin with a GLP-1 agonist, or an antibiotic with a probiotic.
 The principle is the same.
 Each agent addresses a different aspect of the patient's condition.

 What distinguishes responsible stacking from reckless polypharmacy is intention, evidence, and supervision.
 A stack is justified when the compounds have complementary mechanisms, no known harmful interactions, and a clear clinical rationale for their combined use.
 BPC-157 and semaglutide meet all three criteria.